CHAIR OF THE BOARD - Karen Tully

 Karen holds a Bachelor of Education; Master of Education; Graduate Diploma of Financial Markets; Cert IV in Business (Governance); Cert IV in Training and Assessment and has completed the Australian Institute of Company Director’s Course.

-During his involvement with local government, James was heavily involved with the financial decision making processes associated with works program and tenders.
+James is responsible for the financial success of his cattle and sheep operation and was the treasurer of the Maranoa Rural Management Centre Inc. for a period of 4 years.
+During his involvement with local government, James was heavily involved with the financial decision making processes associated with works programs and tenders.
 James has been a committee member involved with the Rural Financial Counselling Programme delivery for twelve years.

 Scott is currently a director of Succession Plus, one of the largest specialist business and transition planning firms in Australia.

 He has extensive business and professional experience, including over 20 years as a principal of a successful public accounting and financial planning firm which grew from humble beginnings into a significant regional firm.
 His passion is working to achieve enhanced business performance that creates a more certain future for his clients and their stakeholders.
 He has an outstanding track record across a diverse range of business and industry sectors of providing strategic advice and practical solutions that position a business for either more sustainable, profitable performance or transfer of ownership through succession or acquisition.

 Recognised by the Australian Institute of Company Directors (AICD) for his deep and practical expertise, he has been regularly commissioned to deliver their finance for directors, and risk and strategy courses.